fourkitchens/eslint-config-and-other-formatting/README.md

 - Restore the content of any auto-fixed files to the state they came in with this repo and add them for commit `git add .`
 - Try to submit a commit message that follows the Conventional Commits standard `git commit -m "feat: my awesome new feature"` (more about this below)

-  - You'll see that linting and formatting are run, and any auto-fixable issues are fixed, but there are some in the js that can't be, so the commit fails.
+  - You'll see that linting and formatting are run, and any auto-fixable issues are fixed, but there are some that need manual fixing, so the commit fails.
   - Edit `example.js` again, and paste in the following (fixing all errors, but leaving the `console.log` warning).
   - ```
     const myInt = 5;